nashiora/MusicGameSuite/README.md

 ### Building and Running

-Setup should be as simple as cloning the repository and opening the solution file, making sure all NuGet packages are installed and `theori-Win32` is the start-up project.
+Setup should be as simple as cloning the repository and opening the solution file, making sure all NuGet packages are installed and `nsc-Win32` is the start-up project.

 You'll need at least one `.ksh` file with associated music file to see this in action.
+The client has the ability to load .ksh files and convert them to .theori binary files and .theori-set metadata files but you won't just have these lying around.
+If you'd like you convert your KSH files to .theori/.theori-set, but the file serializer isn't yet finished for all features.

+The default menu will allow you to select your input method and configure bindings for it as well as give you a sub menu for selecting charts.
+Holding L- or R-CTRL when selecting an option to open a chart file will enable full autoplay mode.

 ## Running the tests